Landing ship tank

-TCG Bayraktar Class Landing Ship Tanks (LSTs) are two identical amphibious vessels being built for the Turkish Navy by Anadolu Deniz Insaat Kizaklari Sanayi ve Ticaret (ANADOLU Shipyard).
+TCG Bayraktar Class Landing Ship Tanks (LSTs) are two identical amphibious vessels built for the Turkish Navy by Anadolu Deniz İnşaat Kızakları Sanayi ve Ticaret (ANADOLU Shipyard).
 The LSTs will satisfy the current and future operational requirements of the Turkish Naval Forces Command.

 ANADOLU Shipyard and Havelsan signed a contract in 2012 for the integration of the combat management system (CMS) on the LST vessels.
 The second contract was signed by both companies for the LST project in March 2013.

-ANADOLU Shipyard signed supply contracts with Aselsan, Havelsan and ISBIR Elektrik for the LST project in May 2013.
-Aselsan will deliver the electronics and communications systems, while Havelsan will supply CMS and GENESIS software for the vessels, and ISBIR Elektrik will provide the diesel gen sets for the LSTs.
+ANADOLU Shipyard signed supply contracts with Aselsan, Havelsan, and İŞBİR Elektrik for the LST project in May 2013.
+Aselsan will deliver the electronics and communications systems, while Havelsan will supply CMS and GENESİS software for the vessels. İŞBİR Elektrik will provide the diesel gen sets for the LSTs.

-The fast amphibious vessel will be equipped with significant armament and will be capable of carrying large quantities of arms and ammunition, as well as marines in support of amphibious operations.
-It will also serve as a flagship and a logistic support vessel.
+The fast amphibious vessel is equipped with significant armament and is capable of carrying large quantities of arms and ammunition, as well as marines in support of amphibious operations.
+It also serves as a flagship and a logistic support vessel.

 The LST can operate seamlessly at Sea State-5 conditions and can also be operated at Sea State-6 or higher, with limitations.
-Additionally it will support limitless helicopter operations at Sea State-4 conditions.
+It will also support limitless helicopter operations at Sea State-4 conditions.

-The Turkish LST will be armed with two OTO Melara 40mm Fast Forty single naval gun mounts, two Mk15 Phalanx close-in weapon systems (CIWS), and two machine guns on remotely controlled stabilised mounts.
+The Turkish LST is armed with two OTO Melara 40mm Fast Forty single naval gun mounts, two Mk15 Phalanx close-in weapon systems (CIWS), and two machine guns on remotely controlled stabilised mounts.

-The amphibious ships will feature a Smart Mk2 3D air/surface search radar, AselFLIR 300D EO director, torpedo countermeasures systems and a laser warning receiver.
-The sensors and weapons aboard the vessel will be controlled by Genesis CMS.
+The amphibious ships feature a Smart Mk2 3D air/surface search radar, AselFLIR 300D EO director, torpedo countermeasures systems, and a laser warning receiver.
+The sensors and weapons on-board the vessel are controlled by Genesis CMS.

-The LST vessels will be powered by four 2,880kW main diesel engines, driving two controllable pitch propellers through twin shafts.
-The ships will also integrate a 500kW bow thruster and four 785kW diesel generators with a power management system (PMS).
+The LST vessels are powered by four 2,880kW main diesel engines, driving two controllable pitch propellers through twin shafts.
+The ships also integrate a 500kW bow thruster and four 785kW diesel generators with a power management system (PMS).

-The propulsion system provides a maximum continuous speed of more than 18k at full load displacement.
+The propulsion system provides a maximum continuous speed of more than 18kt at full load displacement.